buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Types/IfcFanTypeEnum.md

 # IfcFanTypeEnum

-Enumeration defining the typical types of fans.
+Enumeration defining the typical types of fans.<!-- end of definition -->

 > HISTORY New enumeration in IFC2x2.

 ## Items